RSamaium/RPG-JS/docs/classes/event.md

 ### onInShape()

-If the player is in the shape of the event, the method is called.
+If the event fits into a shape

 Example: